You may download this week’s order of worship here.

-One of the side rooms off the event space serves as a comfortable creche space, staffed during the sermon by background-checked church members for the care of children up to 5 years, and open to parents for tending to any needs of babies and children.
+The Flora MacKenzie Room at the Community Centre serves as a comfortable creche space, staffed during the sermon by background-checked church members for the care of children up to 5 years, and open to parents for tending to any needs of babies and children.

 When arriving you will find a pretty relaxed environment where people are dressed casually.
 If you arrive a little late, don’t worry, there should someone around to help direct you to an open seat.
 The musical style of the worship will vary somewhat from week to week, but is usually led by some form of acoustic ensemble.
 We sing newer songs as well as a lot of very old hymns with modern arrangements breathing new life into some of the best songs from the past.

 We realise ‘preaching’ today can have bad connotations, but we believe it is an important part of how we grow as Christians together.
 Our sermons are focused on seeing Christ throughout the Bible and explaining ancient truth in a manner that makes sense for life today.
 We spend most of the year preaching through books of the Bible, with occasional breaks for topic based series.
 Expect our sermons to last roughly 35 minutes.
 If you want a sense of our sermons, check out the archive here.